MetOffice/git-novice/learners/setup.md

 To sign commits with SSH follow the instructions in the [SSH commit signature verification documentation](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification#ssh-commit-signature-verification).

-Although you can use the same SSH key for both authentication and signing, it is recommended to use a separate key for signing commits.
+You can use the same SSH key for both authentication and signing, or create a new SSH key for signing commits.

 ### GPG